 Develop a feedback toolbox for diversified situations

-4) Feedback can range from simple affirmation such as a Great Schedule, or you were really organized for the complex procedure.
+4) Feedback can range from simple affirmation such as saying, "great Schedule!" or, "you were really organized for the complex procedure".
 Affirmation of individuals is tremendously underutilized, yet it is a powerful transformer of attitudes.
 A recent comment from a doctor, “Why should I have to affirm them, that's what I pay them to do?”
 The absence of affirmation impacts an organization and the quality of service and employee retention.
 The most effective feedback is conversational directed with the individual not at the person.
 Having the skill to create an interactive conversation is most valuable.
 Often we fail to define clear metrics that indicate the objective quality of the employee performance.
 These should be written, clearly defined and objective.
 Feedback can be simply verbal or include a written report and scheduled meeting.
 One size does not fit all.
 The leader must have the knowledge and discernment to differentiate poor performance or have you failed to train and equip the individual to do the job or acquire the skill?

 What gets measured and reviewed gets attention